pimbrouwers/weld.js/README.md

 > Don't select it, [weld](https://github.com/pimbrouwers/weld.js) it.

+## Introduction

+The main goal of this library is to make it obvious where client-side behavior exists.
+And stop relying on CSS selectors to associate JavaScript functionality to the DOM.
+Providing only what is necessary and nothing more.
+It is not a replacement for a full-fledged JavaScript framework.
+But rather a tool to help you write better, more maintainable code for multi-page applications.

+This is achieved by attaching functionality to DOM elements using the custom attribute `wd-bind="name"`, where "name" is the identifer for a binding defined using `weld.bind()`.
+Bindings can be passed parameters using the `wd-attr` attribute.
+Named targets can be designated using the `wd-target` attribute, giving you keyed access to elements within the binding scope.

 ## Getting Started

 Weld is roughly 175LOC so you can easily [copy + paste](https://github.com/pimbrouwers/weld.js/blob/master/weld.js) it in your project.
 But it's also available via npm and CDN.